TIBCOSoftware/mashling-recipes/recipes/eftl-producer/README.md

 curl -d "{\"message\": \"hello world\"}" http://localhost:9096
 ```

-The target service should log a request.
+The EFTL client should log a message.